monteiroflavio/calculator-manager-api/README.md

 ### Private routes

 All routes below need to have the parameter `Authorization` set on request headers.
-Its value should be `Bearer <token>`, which is returned by `POST /v1/authenticate` success request.
+Its value should be `Bearer <token>`, where `<token>` is returned by `POST /v1/authenticate` success request.
 All requests where authorization is not set, will receive the following as response:

 - **Status code**: 401
 - **Response body**: